verana-labs/verana-docs/docs/learn/verifiable-public-registry/60-onboarding-participants.md

 # Onboarding Participants

+## Credential Schema Configuration

 For each credential schema, ecosystems define how they want to onboard participants.
-Configuration is set when creating the `Credential Schema` in the VVTN.
+Configuration is set when creating the `Credential Schema` in the VPR.
 Each `Credential Schema` entry includes:

 - The **JSON schema**
 - A **PermissionManagementMode** for **issuance policy**, which determines how ISSUER permissions are granted.
 Modes include: